- Reading time = 9 minutes

 Speed and accuracy are the two virtues offered by mitre saws, but for that to actually happen for you in the field you need to have faith in your machine.
 That’s why it’s essential that any new saw be checked for accurate output.
 You must know for sure that so-called square cuts are actually bang-on 90 degrees, and an engineer’s square is the tool of choice for checking out mitre saws and all other precision woodworking power tools in this way.
 You can see my engineer’s square in action below.

-An engineer’s square is an all-metal machine shop tool that’s accurate to within one or two 1/1000s of an inch over the length of the blade.
+An engineer’s square is an all-metal machine shop tool, one that’s accurate to within one or two 1/1000s of an inch over the length of the blade.
 But to realize the full accuracy of this as a reference tool in a woodworking situation, it’s best to use the square to measure cutting results, not the machine or blade.
 Start by crosscutting a 2×6 at what you hope will be 90 degrees, then measure the actual edge with your engineer’s square.
 Don’t worry about the vertical accuracy of the cut just yet.
 That comes next.
 All mitre saws let you adjust cuts so they jive with the angle scale on the machine, all with preset cutting positions.
 Flip the 2×6 upright and repeat the process to check for accurate bevel cuts,

 If you begin with any doubt that a good mitre saw is a worthwhile investment, don’t worry.
 Your misgivings will disappear soon.
 Chosen well, you’ll find the tool grows on you as it earns a place next to the old favourites in your tool collection.
 Good tools always do.